harlo/harlo.github.io/_posts/2014-05-31-a-deaddrop-i-made.markdown

 server.error-handler-404 = "/redirect.html"
 {% endhighlight %}

-Might want to 1) make sure `/redirect.html` exists, and is appropriate for what you want, and 2) add the following
+Might want to 1) make sure `/redirect.html` exists (and if not, make it or change the directive), and is appropriate for what you want, and 2) add the following

 {% highlight bash %}
 server.errorfile-prefix = "/error-"
 {% endhighlight %}

 ...so you have error pages, instead of generic, auto-generated pages that leak information about your server set-up.
+A note: you can use PHP (for error logging, ensnaring, doxxing, etc.) in the page that handles the `server.error-handler-404` directive.
+The others, however, must be static HTML.

 Now, start up PirateBox with